-When shopping for your new scent, it’s important to come with a blank canvas.
-Avoid using any scented body washes, lotions, or perfumes prior to shopping, so you can smell the scents on your skin without distraction.
+But first, when shopping for your new scent, it’s important to come with a blank canvas.
+Avoid using any scented body washes, lotions or perfumes prior to shopping in order to smell the scents on your skin without distraction.
 Next, you’ll want to brush up on your perfume language.

 Eau de Cologne: Eau de Cologne is three to five percent perfume oil in a mixture of alcohol and water.
 It tends to be lighter and refreshing, typically with a citrus oil component.

 Eau de Toilette: Eau de Toilette contains a slightly higher percentage of perfume oil, and is mixed with alcohol instead of water, making it more fragrant.

 Eau de Parfum: With a higher percentage of perfume oil (roughly 15 to 18 percent), mixed with alcohol, Eau de Parfum is heavier than Eau de Cologne and Eau de Toilette, but lighter than Perfume.